-- 1.0 Management implements the policies and procedures identified as necessary by the sponsoring hospital/agency.
+- 1.0 Management implements the policies and procedures identified as necessary by the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS.

 - 1.1 These will include:

 - health and safety activities

 - disaster and emergency preparedness

 - infection control activities

 - Workplace Hazardous Materials Information System (WHMIS)

 - security measures

 - Occupational Health and Safety Committee

 - Occupational Health and Safety inspections

 - management of allergens

 - safe storage of chemicals

 - the responsibility of staff members and volunteers for taking reasonable care to protect the health and safety of themselves, other staff, clients and the public

 - a preventative maintenance program

 - formal reports of incidents and accidents

 - wellness activities

 - the safe location of anti-bacterial hand washes containing alcohol

-- 1.2 There is a mechanism in place to facilitate communication and consultation between the Service and sponsoring hospital/agency regarding identified issues/areas of concern.
+- 1.2 There is a mechanism in place to facilitate communication and consultation between the Service and sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS regarding identified issues/areas of concern.

 - 1.3 Staff are trained to identify, reduce, manage and report risk.